Brentwood Discrimination Attorney

 Protecting Workers from Discrimination in California

-Discrimination in the workplace is illegal.
+Workplace discrimination in the workplace is illegal.
 If you have been the victim of workplace discrimination, you have the right to take legal action against your employer.
-At Kraeber Law Office, we are dedicated to helping employees who have been discriminated against.
+At Kraeber Law Office, we are dedicated to helping employees who have faced discrimination.
 We understand the stress and anxiety that can come with being the victim of workplace discrimination, and we are here to help you fight for justice.

-Call us today at (925) 319-5791 or contact us online to schedule a consultation with our Brentwood discrimination lawyer.
+Call us at (925) 319-5791 or contact us online today to schedule a consultation with our workplace discrimination lawyer in Brentwood.

 What Is Employment Discrimination?